antonarhipov/eshop-java/README.md

 # Tea Shop E-commerce Prototype

-A Kotlin + Spring Boot e-commerce application for browsing and purchasing tea products with admin management capabilities.
+A Spring Boot e-commerce application for browsing and purchasing tea products with admin management capabilities.

 ## Overview